This page may contain affiliate links. As an Amazon Affiliate, I earn on qualifying purchases. Please see our disclaimer for more information.

 I share my love of lentils and favorite preparation methods in my book Stretchy Beans: Nutritious & Economical Meals the Easy Way and how lentils work in our travel plans in Real Food Hits the Road.
-And be sure to grab my free quick guide on sprouting seeds, grains, and legumes.
+And be sure to grab my book Sprouts for Your Food Storage to learn how to sprout lentils.

 Once considered peasant food, quinoa has developed a reputation in recent years as a superfood due to being a high-protein plant food.
 Most resources I find show quinoa, a seed commonly referred to as a grain or pseudo-grain, with a shelf life of three years.
 Again, my own experience with airtight storage has proven much beyond that.

 Like lentils, I soak and sprout quinoa, making it ready to eat.
 I’ve found older quinoa doesn’t sprout as well as fresh quinoa, but it still develops small tails and is wonderfully soft and edible.
 When sprouting, be sure to taste your sprouts at each rinsing to get the taste you prefer.

 The nutritional profile of soaked and sprouted quinoa is similar to cooked, coming in at 222 calories, 39 grams of carbs, 4 grams of fat, 8 grams of protein, and 5 grams of fiber per cup.
 Quinoa is also naturally gluten-free.
 Quinoa is another one of my favorite travel foods.

 Check out Real Food Hits the Road for more info on how we eat away from home.
 And also grab Sprouts for Your Food Storage to learn all about sprouting quinoa.